-It was hoped that the spirits held in the Midden might penetrate the timber arrangement on summer solstice eve and assist in its fertilisation before traversing the Avon to reclaim their impounded bones at Stonehenge.
+It was hoped that the spirits held in the Midden might penetrate the timber egg on summer solstice eve and assist in its fertilisation before traversing the Avon to reclaim their impounded bones at Stonehenge.

 Other monuments with profound growth symbolism include Avebury Henge, Stonehenge Avenue, Mount Pleasant Site IV in Dorset, Windmill Hill causewayed enclosure, and Longstone’s enclosure Beckhampton, all of which are testament to the Beaker people's deep-rooted connection to fertility and growth symbolism in their rituals.